GPRS - Architecture

 The internal backbone is an IP based network used to carry packets between different GSNs.
-Tunneling is used between SGSNs and GGSNs, so the internal backbone does not need any information about domains outside the GPRS network.
-Signaling from a GSN to a MSC, HLR or EIR is done using SS7.
+Tunnelling is used between SGSNs and GGSNs, so the internal backbone does not need any information about domains outside the GPRS network.
+Signalling from a GSN to a MSC, HLR or EIR is done using SS7.

 GPRS introduces the concept of a routing area.
 This is much the same as a Location Area in GSM, except that it will generally contain fewer cells.
 Because routing areas are smaller than Location Areas, less radio resources are used when a paging message is broadcast.